pranavMekkoth1/Lab1-tutorial/index.md

    **Instructions:**

    1. Create a file called WhereAmI.java with the following code. (first image under the instructions)
-   2. In the terminal directory where you made the file, run the following command: "scp WhereAmI.java [your ucsd course account] :~/".
+   2. In the terminal directory where you made the file, run the following command: `scp WhereAmI.java [your ucsd course account] :~/`.
 You will be prompted to enter your password to log into the server.
-   3. When you are in the server, enter "ls" in the terminal to confirm the files has been copied over.
+   3. When you are in the server, enter `ls` in the terminal to confirm the files has been copied over.
 Then, use appropriate commands to run the code (javac then java).

   ![Image](https://user-images.githubusercontent.com/97641097/149275523-f3e05dc5-8c07-4cba-aac2-cb8253abf232.png)